jonsavagek36/react-connect-4/README.md

 All of the main JavaScript is in the src/components directory.
 All of the game logic is in the GameBoard class.

+Bugs:
+Trying to fill any of the top squares produces an error, must fix that at some point.

 Future plans:

 Animate the blocks falling down into place instead of simply appearing.